uvaaland/togtider/README.md

 }
 ```

-#### Setting up MCP Integration on Windows
+### Setting up MCP Integration on Windows

 1. Ensure the repository is cloned to your local machine
-2. Configure your API credentials in `config.py`
-3. Locate and modify your Claude Desktop configuration file:
+2. Locate and modify your Claude Desktop configuration file:
    - Typically found at `%APPDATA%\Claude\claude_desktop_config.json`
    - You can open this file using Notepad or any text editor

-4. Add the togtider MCP configuration to the `mcpServers` section:
+3. Add the togtider MCP configuration to the `mcpServers` section:

 ```json
 "togtider": {